davidecifali/davidecifali/README.md

 - 👋 Hi, I’m @davidecifali
-- 👀 I’m interested in frontend web development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning React
 - 📫 How to reach me: https://www.linkedin.com/in/davide-cifali-6538b2127/

 <!---